coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 title: 'The Subtle Art of Not Giving a Fuck [But Not a review]'
 date: 2021-06-06
 path: /book-reviews/the-subtle-art-of-not-giving-a-fuck/
 excerpt: "We give too many fucks in our life.
-But the key to a good life is not giving a fuck about more; it's giving a fuck about less, giving a fuck about only what is true and immediate and important."
+We care too much just about everything.
+In this book; 'The Subtle Art of Not Giving a Fuck', Mark Manson teaches us ways to lead a happier life by giving a fuck about less, giving a fuck about only what is true and immediate and important to us."
 image: ../../images/book-reviews/the-subtle-art-of-not-giving-a-fuck.webp
 categories: [book-reviews]
 tags: [quotes, not a review]